SamuelSwartzberg/flashcardifying_text_temp/inf.md

 declaration commands = {alias, declare, typeset, export, readonly, local}

+declare-command ::= declare {<option>} {<name>[=value]}

+-f|functions with definitions
+-F|functions without definitions
+-r|readonly

+in bash, declare prints the variables to which a given option applies if no names are given, or applies the option to the given names if some are given.
+Thus the declare builtin can be used for a light form of typing. for declare options, using + instead of - turns off the attribute instead (yes, really) The typeset command is supplied for compatibility with the Korn shell.
+It is a synonym for the declare builtin command. the type command indicates what it would be interpeted as if used as a command name (e.g. is a shell builtin, is a function, etc.).

 ### process relationships

 A session is a collection of process groups.